WDNR Adopt a Wildlife Area:

 This exciting new program was just introduced in the 2nd half of 2015.
 Similar in concept to the long-standing “Adopt a Highway” program, this opportunity seeks to match interested volunteers, and fundraising, with state fishing and wildlife areas which need more help, in an era of tight budgets, and smaller DNR staffing.

-As of July of 2017, WWA volunteers have adopted five wildlife areas across the state, including Rome Pond Wildlife Area (Jefferson county), Lake Mills Wildlife Area (Jefferson county), Jackson Marsh Wildlife Area (Washington county), Paradise Valley Wildlife Area (Waukesha county) and George W. Mead Wildlife Area (Marathon, Wood and Portage counties).
+As of January 2019 WWA volunteers have adopted seven wildlife areas across the state, including Rome Pond Wildlife Area (Jefferson county), Lake Mills Wildlife Area (Jefferson county), Jackson Marsh Wildlife Area (Washington county), Paradise Valley Wildlife Area (Waukesha county), George W. Mead Wildlife Area (Marathon, Wood and Portage counties), Mud Lake Wildlife Area (Columbia county) and Big Muskego Lake Wildlife Area (Waukesha county).

 If you are interested in assisting with our Adopt a Wildlife Area efforts, please fill out our Volunteer Form and indicate Adopt a Wildlife Area on the area of interest.